hmteditors/closed-hc-il18/text-reuse.md

 ___

-From Alexandria -> digital HMT
+## From Alexandria -> digital HMT

+- This manuscript preserves key remnants lost in the destruction of the Library of Alexandria
+- We are tackling the same problem that ancient scholars faced for centuries
+-

 ----
 Thank you!